Highlights of Everest Base Camp Premium Trekking Package

 So, there is a significant elevation gain while walking from Phakding to Namche.
 Above Namche, trekkers will take a helicopter where altitude will not play a vital role.
 Similarly, trekkers will spend some time in Kalapatthar and Gokyo, which are higher in elevation than Everest Base Camp.
 After that, the rest of the visit is at a lower altitude, thus omitting any chances of altitude sickness and giving a complete Everest region experience.

-Is Kala Patthar Worth Visiting?
+Is Kala Patthar worth visiting?

 Kala Patthar is the vantage point of the Everest region, which provides the best view of Everest.
 Kalapatthar lies at an altitude of 5,545 meters, while Everest Base Camp lies at 5,364 meters.
 Many make Everest Base Camp the ultimate destination; however, reaching Everest Base Camp does not give the maximum view of the highest mountain in the world.